March 8, 2020, 6:29 p.m.

 - Clean and disinfect frequently touched objects and surfaces.

 Please continue to follow latest announcements arriving by email.
-If you are a student and have questions regarding academics or field placements, please contact Deans Michael Lovaglio (email@example.com), Moira Curtain (firstname.lastname@example.org), and Kathryne Leak (email@example.com).
+If you are a student and have questions regarding academics or practicum placements, please contact Deans Michael Lovaglio (email@example.com), Moira Curtain (firstname.lastname@example.org), and Kathryne Leak (email@example.com).

 With best regards,